Peter Egan

-Peter Joseph Egan (born 28 September 1946) is a British actor and animal rights activist.

-He is known for his television roles, including Hogarth in Big Breadwinner Hog, the future George IV of the United Kingdom in Prince Regent (1979); smooth neighbour Paul Ryman in the sitcom Ever Decreasing Circles (1984–89); and Hugh "Shrimpie" MacClare, Marquess of Flintshire, in Downton Abbey (2012–15).
+Peter Joseph Egan (born 28 September 1946) is a British actor and activist.
+He is known for television roles including Hogarth in Big Breadwinner Hog (1969), the future King George IV in Prince Regent (1979); smooth neighbour Paul Ryman in the sitcom Ever Decreasing Circles (1984–89); Hugh "Shrimpie" MacClare, Marquess of Flintshire, in Downton Abbey (2012–15); and Martin Hughes in Unforgotten (2015–2021).

 Early life

-Egan was born on 28 September 1946 in Hampstead, London, the son of Doris (née Pick) and Michael Thomas Egan, who is of Irish descent.
+Egan was born on 28 September 1946 in Hampstead, London, the son of Doris (née Pilk) and Michael Thomas Egan, who was of Irish descent.
 He was educated at St George's Catholic School, Maida Vale.
 He also attended the London Oratory School and the Royal Academy of Dramatic Art.